 STCWEsp12 – Plan and ensure the loading, stowage and securing of cargo, and its care during the voyage and disembarkation

-STCWEsp13 – Evaluation of reported faults and defects in cargo spaces, hatch covers and ballast tanks and take appropriate action
+STCWEsp13 – Assessment of reported damages and defects in cargo spaces, hatch covers and ballast tanks, and adoption of appropriate measures

 STCWEsp14 – Transport of dangerous goods

-STCWEsp15 – Organizing and managing medical care on board
+STCWEsp15 – Organize and manage medical care on board

 RESCom1 – Design and implementation of maritime protection, emergency and security plans